naofalleoagusta/omdb_stockbit/README.md

 ### `yarn install` or `yarn` or `npm install`
 These command will install all the package and the dependency for SearchMovie app.

+After running those command, you can follow the guide below.

 In the project directory, you can run: